 | Want dual use as decorator | Built-in since 3.2 | Inherit from ContextDecorator |

-Context managers created with @contextmanager are single-use.
-If you try to enter the same context manager a second time, the generator has already been exhausted and Python raises RuntimeError.
+Context managers created with @contextmanager are single-use when entered directly in a with statement.
+If you try to enter the same instance a second time, the generator is already exhausted and Python raises RuntimeError.
+When used as a function decorator, however, @contextmanager implicitly creates a fresh generator instance on every call — this is precisely why decorator mode is reusable.
 Class-based context managers can be designed for reuse by resetting state in __enter__.

 Key Takeaways